melanierichards/highlights/README.md

-# highlights
+# Highlights
-Minisite for book and article highlights
+Minisite for book and article highlights.
+Content in the highlights is copyright to their respective authors.